 What appears in synthetic and unitary form in the larger rectangle is unbalanced elsewhere by the various colors gathered around the points where the lines intersect.
 It is color that highlights the most balanced syntheses of the two opposite directions in this composition.
-If in 22 the balance between opposites depended only on form (horizontal and vertical), five years later it depends on color.
+If in PLATE 2 - 22 the balance between opposites depended only on form (horizontal and vertical), five years later it mainly depends on color.

 In addition to the five larger rectangles expressed in the three primary colors, 26 presents one in white that also contains black lines forming a sign of equivalence.
 This is the only white rectangle of larger size present on the canvas.
 Its position is perfectly central with respect to the sides of the canvas and slightly raised.
 The white rectangle appears to be generated through a progressive purification of the colors that takes place along the vertical axis running through the center of the canvas (26 Diagram B).
-This seems to confirm the assumption of white suggesting a synthesis of the colors we have made during examination of 24 and Fig. 22.
+This seems to confirm the assumption of white suggesting a synthesis of the colors we have made during examination of PLATE 3 - 24 and PAGE 5 - FIG. 22.

-The painter still distinguishes in this phase between color (yellow, red, blue) and non-color (white, black, gray) seeing the first as a plastic symbol of the natural and the second as symbolizing the spiritual.
-As the artist put it: "The unchangeable (the spiritual) is expressed in the composition by means of straight line or planes of non-color (black, white, and gray), while the changeable (the natural) is expressed by means of planes of color and rhythm."
+The painter still distinguishes in this phase between color (yellow, red, blue) and non-color (white, black, gray) seeing the first as a plastic symbol of the Natural and the second as symbolizing the Spiritual.
+As the artist put it: "The unchangeable (the Spiritual) is expressed in the composition by means of straight line or planes of non-color (black, white, and gray), while the changeable (the Natural) is expressed by means of planes of color and rhythm.'